influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.13/examples/socket_udf.md

 At this point we have a complete implementation of the `Handler` interface.
 In step #4 of the lifecycle Kapacitor makes a new connection to the UDF for each use in a task.

-Since its possible our UDF process can handle multiple connections simultaneously we need a mechanism to create a new `agent` and `handler` per connection.
+Since it's possible our UDF process can handle multiple connections simultaneously we need a mechanism to create a new `agent` and `handler` per connection.
 A `server` is provided for this purpose which expects an implementation of the `Accepter` interface:

 ```go